 A good starting point is to undertake a risk assessment such as that published by the Field Studies Council.
 Safety is the result of thorough planning, care and common sense and overrides all other considerations, including academic.
-Also, students and supervisors should consult the University’s guidance on fieldwork in 'The Management of Health and Safety on Fieldwork and Other Off-campus Activities Policy and Guidance'.
+Also, students and supervisors should consult the University’s Fieldwork and Travel Policy.

 For periods abroad on University business lasting no more than 12 months students are provided with travel and personal accident insurance.
 Further information is available on the Student hub (login needed).

 There is no charge for the insurance cover.
-Students who sign up for university travel insurance must complete a risk assessment for studying abroad.
+Students who sign up for university travel insurance must complete a risk assessment for study abroad.

 Most overseas travel and fieldwork will occur within areas deemed to be safe by the Foreign and Commonwealth Office (FCO).
 The FCO website provides information on safety for planned visits, however, it is worth undertaking a risk assessment for work off-campus because there will not be the same level of ready access to the support services of the University.
 For proposed work in areas deemed to be unsafe, students are required to provide a very robust risk assessment as part of the approval process for their trip.
 This includes work undertaken in the UK.

 Risk assessment is the fundamental tool to ensure safety is effectively managed.
 The following are three steps to risk assessment: